mtgomes/mtgomes/README.md

-## Hi there 👋

-I'm Manuel, and I live in sunny Portugal 🇵🇹

-I write a lot about Microsoft technology and experiment a lot with other things as well.
-Basically everthing that sparks my interest.

-You can find my articles at https://manueltgomes.com/.
-My email is manuel at the site :).
+# Hi, I'm Manuel

+I build software and automation, and I write about it most days.

+People usually find me through automation, some process eating hours every week that they want gone.
+It rarely stops there.
+I automate it, teach the team to run it themselves, or build custom software when nothing off the shelf fits.
+Whatever actually solves the problem.

+I'm the founder of [Skillful Sardine](https://skillfulsardine.com), based in sunny Portugal, and I publish new articles daily at [manueltgomes.com](https://manueltgomes.com).
+You can reach me at manuel at that domain.

+These days I work mostly with Python, FastAPI, PostgreSQL and Docker, plus a lot of automation (Power Automate, n8n, Zapier).
+I like clean architecture, small sharp tools, and shipping things end to end.
-I'm not a huge social person but you can find my rare posts in https://mastodon.social/@manueltgomes.

-Reach out!
-Happy to interact and learn a bit.
+I'm not a huge social person, but I'm always happy to talk shop and learn something new.
+Reach out.

+Elsewhere as `@manueltgomes` on Mastodon, Bluesky, X, Threads, and Instagram.